shawngoh87/notification-service/README.md

 ## Notification Service

-This service owns all aspects of notification, including the template content, storage, and delivery.
+This service owns all aspects of notification, including the template content, storage, and delivery via supported channels.

-Service callers can send the predefined notification types by calling `/api/notification/send` and list all UI notifications by calling `/api/notification/list-ui-notifications`.
+Service callers can send predefined notification types by calling `/api/notification/send` and list all UI notifications by calling `/api/notification/list-ui-notifications`.

 Types of notification: